pmansour/interview-guidance/README.md

 **Don't**:
 - Jump to solutions.
 - Make hidden assumptions.
-- Over-focus on edge cases.
+- Over-focus on edge cases (this is even more important for design problems).

 ## 2. List test cases
 *[Timebox to ~5min]*